lqb2/blog/_posts/2020/2020-08-02-emergence-and-spontaneity.md

 ---

+> “Complex systems have a process of emergence…Emergence is the way complex systems and patterns arise out of a multiplicity of relatively simple interactions.” — Nick Obolensky

-i write this because i've been in convo with a few folks about an observed pattern in some movement spaces. there seems to be a conflating of the concepts of emergence and spontaneity. i write this because i hope that by us being clear about the difference between the two, we can practice emergence and let our spontaneous shit just be spontaneous, haha.
+i write this because i've been in convo with a few folks about an observed pattern in some movement spaces: a conflation between the concepts of emergence and spontaneity. i write this because i hope that by us being clear about the difference between the two, we can practice emergence and let our spontaneous shit just be spontaneous, haha.

 so first, some definitions:

 * [spontaneous](https://www.lexico.com/en/definition/spontaneous): performed or occurring as a result of a sudden inner impulse or inclination and without premeditation or external stimulus
 * [emergence](https://en.wikipedia.org/wiki/Emergence): when an entity is observed to have properties its parts do not have on their own.
 These properties or behaviors emerge only when the parts interact in a wider whole

 my favorite example of emergence is starling murmurations.